7angel4/my-housekeeper/README.md

 ### 2. Check `$PYTHONPATH`

-You can check the current value of `PYTHONPATH` by running:
+You can check the current value of the `PYTHONPATH` environment variable by running:
 ```bash
 echo $PYTHONPATH
 ```